hbctraining/Shell-for-bioinformatics/lessons/01_the_filesystem.md

 <img src="../img/login1.png" width="700">
 </p>

+> NOTE: If you are on Mac OS, your command prompt might be a `%` rather than a `$`.
+This is because the default shell on Mac OS is `zsh`, which uses `%` as its command prompt, and not `bash`, which uses `$` for its command prompt.
+While these shells are slightly different, those differences are well beyond the scope for this workshop.
+Once we get logged into O2, we will all be using the same shell and our command prompt will be `$`.

 To connect to the login node on O2:

 1. Type in the `ssh` command at the command prompt followed by a space, and then type your username (e.g. rc_training10) plus the address of the cluster `@o2.hms.harvard.edu`.
 There is no space between the username and the "@" symbol (see below).